 Art Works

 Art Works is an introductory course in Expressive Arts / Intermedia Art Therapy for teachers working with children and young people from difficult family backgrounds in Abkhazia1.
-The unclear status of the region makes it difficult for its inhabitants to update their professional training.
-This course, which is led by external specialists, was created upon specific request by local teachers.
+The uncertain status of the region makes it difficult for its inhabitants to update their professional training.
+This course, which is led by external specialists, was created in response to a specific request by local teachers.

-Expressive Arts / Intermedial Art Therapy is an art-based method to strengthen people in their development and to promote their resilience.
-It is also used in work with groups.
+Expressive Arts / Intermedial Art Therapy is an art-based method to strengthen people in their development and promote their resilience.
+It is also used with groups.

 First, we only planned an 8-month course, consisting of two on-site workshops and online supervision sessions.
-After its implementation (Art Works I), it became clear that the schools, special schools and kindergartens where the course participants were working were also interested in getting to know the approach.
+After its implementation (Art Works I), it became clear that the schools, special schools and kindergartens where the course participants worked were also interested in learning the approach.
 In a follow-up project (Art Works II), demonstration and trial lessons for Expressive Arts / Intermedial Art Therapy were therefore held at these institutions.
-In doing so, the lecturers could also respond to the respective institutional frameworks and conditions.
-The next step will be to integrate this art-based approach into the training of teachers in Abkhazia generally.
+In doing so, the lecturers were able to respond to the respective institutional frameworks and conditions.
+The next step will be to integrate this art-based approach into the general training of teachers in Abkhazia.

 Art Works II

-In April 2023, the second part of the Art Works project took place in Abkhazia1, the application of the Expressive Arts / Intermedial Art Therapy approach in the schools, special schools and kindergartens where the participants of the first part of the project (Art Works I) were active.
-It was used in the concrete work with the children and young people of these educational institutions, as well as in preparatory and follow-up discussions with our experts.
+In April 2023, the second part of the Art Works project took place in Abkhazia,1 with the application of the Expressive Arts / Intermedial Art Therapy approach in the schools, special schools and kindergartens where the participants of the first part of the project (Art Works I) were active.
+It was used directly with the children and young people of these educational institutions, as well as in preparatory and follow-up discussions with our experts.

-In the end, it was possible for our team members to enter the country, and we were able to observe how more than 30 teachers in 5 different educational organisations got an idea of the methods of Expressive Arts / Intermedial Art Therapy through demonstration lessons and trial lessons by our “old” Art Works I participants.
-We discussed with the directors how these approaches could be integrated into the regular programme of their schools.
+In the end, it was possible for our team members to enter the country, and we were able to observe how more than 30 teachers in 5 different educational organisations learned about the methods of Expressive Arts / Intermedial Art Therapy through demonstration lessons and trial lessons by our “old” Art Works I participants.
+We discussed with the directors how these approaches could be integrated into their regular school programmes.
 The evaluation of the project showed that an openness for art-based ways of working has developed within the institutions.
-Now it is up to the participants of Art Works I and II to use this “Spielraum”.
+Now it is up to the participants of Art Works I and II to continue to use this “Spielraum”.

 Sukhum/i, 2023